|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 On rare occasions, doctors will induce a coma in a patient using drugs such as barbituates.
 This temporary procedure puts the brain into a resting state so that procedures such as brain surgery can be performed or to give the body a chance to recover from trauma.
-There was some hope that induced comas could be used to treat human rabies, but recent studies have determined the treatment is not ineffective.
+There was some hope that induced comas could be used to treat human rabies, but recent studies have determined the treatment is not effective.

 A number of symptoms may (or may not) precede the comatose state, depending on the nature of the chemical and one's level of exposure.
 These can include dyspnea, stupor, vertigo/dizziness, malaise, lethargy etc. Read the SDS for information about symptoms that may indicate exposure to the chemicals you are working with so you can address any issues before they grow more serious.

 Entry last updated: Monday, July 4, 2022.
 This page is copyright 2000-2022 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.